-The principal risk facing the Group is a reduction in revenue resulting in turnover insufficient to cover our operational expenses in the long term.
+The principal risk facing the Group remains a reduction in revenue resulting in insufficient funds to cover our operational expenses in the long term.
 Our principal source of revenue is from membership income hence our key risk is that members no longer see sufficient value in their membership.